A complete application consists of:

 Nature of Appointment

-The participant will not enter into an employee/employer relationship with ORISE, ORAU, DOE, or any other office or agency.
-Instead, the participant will be affiliated with ORISE for the administration of the appointment through the ORISE appointment letter and Terms of Appointment.
+The participant will not enter into an employee/employer relationship with ORISE, ORAU, DOE, or the Host Institution.
+Instead, the participant will be affiliated with ORISE for the administration of the appointment through the ORISE letter of appointment and Terms of Appointment.